gnuradio/gnuradio/release/GNURadioBuildAndReleaseProcedure.md

-For each package that depends on one of these, you need to be sure that the Python you "pip install" those py deps with is EXACTLY the same python that GNURadio is finding during its CMake run Otherwise there will be conflicts between GNU Radio, it's installed deps, and its bundled runtime python deps
+For each package that depends on one of these, you need to be sure that the Python you "pip install" those py deps with is EXACTLY the same python that GNU Radio is finding during its CMake run Otherwise there will be conflicts between GNU Radio, it's installed deps, and its bundled runtime python deps